MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/icap-stunnel.md

         CAfile = /etc/ssl/certs/**CAfile**.pem
         TIMEOUTclose = 1
         client = no
-> [!NOTE]
-> By default the stunnel port number is set to 11344.
-You can change it to another port if necessary, but be sure to make note of the new port number - you will be required to enter it in the next step.

 ### Update your IP table
 Update your IP address table with the following route rule: